1965 NBA draft: Draft selections and draftee career notes

 Bob Love, the 33rd pick, was selected to two All-NBA Teams and three All-Star Games.
 Jerry Sloan, the 4th pick, was selected to two All-Star Games during his playing career before becoming a head coach.
 He coached the Chicago Bulls for three seasons before being fired during the 1981–82 season.
 He then became the head coach of the Utah Jazz in 1988, the position he held until resigning in early 2011.
 He has been inducted to the Basketball Hall of Fame as a coach.
 Twin brothers Dick and Tom Van Arsdale, who were drafted with the 10th and 11th picks, became the first set of twins to play in the NBA.
 Each of them had three All-Star Game selections.
 They played for different NBA teams until their last season, which they spent together as a member of the Phoenix Suns.
 Dick Van Arsdale also had a coaching career.
 He was the interim head coach of the Suns in 1987.
 Two other players from this draft, 15th pick Flynn Robinson and 24th pick Jon McGlocklin, have also been selected to an All-Star Game.
 Bob Weiss, the 22nd pick, also became a head coach after ending his playing career.
 He coached four NBA teams, most recently with the Seattle SuperSonics.
 Tal Brody, the 12th pick, never played in the NBA.
-He joined Israeli club Maccabi Tel Aviv in 1966 and played there until his retirement in 1980, winning several Israeli league titles and a European Cup Championship in 1977.
+He joined Israel I club Maccabi Tel Aviv in 1966 and played there until his retirement in 1980, winning several Israeli league titles and a European Cup Championship in 1977.
 He also became an Israeli citizen and played for Israeli national team.
 Aside from playing in the NBA, 20th pick Ron Reed also played professional baseball in the Major League Baseball (MLB).
 He ended his dual-sport career in 1967 to focus on baseball.
 He played 19 seasons in the MLB with three teams, winning the World Series once.
 He was also an MLB All-Star.
 He is one of only 12 athletes who have played in both NBA and MLB.